CodySchrank/gSwitch/Carthage/Checkouts/Sparkle/README.markdown

 Despite decoupling update scheduling, UI, installation, and minimizing AppKit usage, a great deal of effort was made to maintain ABI compatibility with older versions of Sparkle.
 A deprecated `SUUpdater` shim exists for maintaining runtime compatibility.
 Please check out `SPUStandardUpdaterController` and `SPUUpdater` instead for modern replacements.

 Interactive package based installations have been deprecated in favor for guided package installations.
 As a consequence, interactive installations now have to be opted into (eg: `foo.sparkle_interactive.pkg`).
-A `sparkle:installationType=package` or `sparkle:installationType=interactive-package` tag is also now required in the appcast enclosure item for package based installs.
+A `sparkle:installationType="package"` or `sparkle:installationType="interactive-package"` tag is also now required in the appcast enclosure item for package based installs.

 No attempt is made to preserve compatibility with regards to subclassing Sparkle's internal classes.
 Doing this is not supported or maintainable anymore.
 Much of this desire will go away with the extensibility provided by the user driver API.